 Also, my advice on cover letters is different: they are a huge time sink.
 So draft as few of them as possible.
 You should prioritize networking to cover letters.
-If you need a cover letters, you should recognize you already not in the ideal situation.
+If you need a cover letter, you should recognize you already not in the ideal situation.
 Ideally, your cover letter is an introduction or a personal meeting before you even apply yourself.

 If you can’t get, my advice is to keep the cover letter brief, because very few people like to read long stories.

 “The New Rules of Work” is a very good book covering career strategies from A to Z.